rwieruch/blog_robinwieruch_content/react-hooks-fetch-data.md

 export default App;
 {{< /highlight >}}

 That's data fetching with React hooks in a nutshell.
-But continue reading if you are interested about error handling, loading indicators, how to trigger the data fetching from a form, and how to implment a reusable data fetching hook.
+But continue reading if you are interested about error handling, loading indicators, how to trigger the data fetching from a form, and how to implement a reusable data fetching hook.

 {{% chapter_header "How to trigger a hook programmatically/manually?" "react-hooks-programmatically" %}}